Badwater, Death Valley, the lowest, hottest place in North Amercia

 Link to Desert Burros Page

 Saltbrush in the brillant sun.
-The climate is so hostile and bizarre on the Death Valley floor that plants have adapted by doing their major growing during the cool season, and then going dormant during the long hot season.
-On this cool but pleasant morning in January, this hardy survivor may be stirring.
+The climate is so hostile and bizarre on the Death Valley floor that plants have adapted by doing their major growing during the cool season, and then going dormant during the hellish hot season.
+On this cool but pleasant morning in January, this hardy silver survivor may be stirring. in contrast, the image to the right is interesting because those fierce-looking plants actully are not hardy enough to survive in the hottest, lowest parts of Death Valley where the saltbrush lives.
+These spikey guys live a few thousand feet higher up, where there is a bit more rainfall and a climate not quite as ferocious in the summer.
+They look like stunted, broken-down Joshua trees, but I cannot confirm that.

 Link to Western Locations Page

-Please visit the other 250+ pages of my website, where you will find images and information about the wilder side of Oregon.
+Please visit the other 375+ pages of my website, where you will find images and 375,000+ words of content about the wilder side of Oregon.
 My site's Search Engine will be found by clicking below:

 Home